What to do when your pet dog watches you eat strawberries! Being one of nature’s sweetest treats, it can be tough to turn down a curious canine.

 There’s no harm in sharing modest amounts of strawberries on occasion.
 Read about blackberries as well.

-Avoiding Syrups & Such
+Avoiding Syrups and Such

-Don’t feed your dog any strawberry syrup or other things that contain unknown artificial ingredients.
+Don’t feed your dog strawberry syrup or other things that contain unknown artificial ingredients.
 Many products replicate strawberry’s taste, but these aren’t healthy for your dog.

 Strawberry-flavored ice cream is not recommended.
 The dairy is inappropriate and there’s no nutrition either.
 It’s a shame that this tasty fruit is imitated so much.
-Provide a pet with the real thing!

 Wild strawberries are okay too.
 Of course, you don’t want your dog to be eating anything and everything they find growing in fields.
 Wild mushrooms are a no-no.